Confused about diet during cancer treatment - read this...

 Myth:

-• Isoflavones, found in soy products have a similar chemical structure to the hormone oestrogen.
-Oestrogen can stimulate some cancers, therefore it was thought foods containing isoflavones might have the same effect.
+• Isoflavones, found in soy products, have a similar chemical structure to the hormone estrogen.
+Oestrogen can stimulate some cancers; therefore, it was thought foods containing isoflavones might have the same effect.

 Facts:

-• Soya foods can be used as part of a healthy balanced diet as a non-meat source of protein and provide fibre.
+• Soya foods can be used as part of a healthy balanced diet as a non-meat source of protein and provide fiber.

 Sugar